RandhirGawai/Gen-AI-Data-Engineering-Repo/GenAI/langchain_document_processing.markdown

 This guide simplifies key GenAI concepts in a logical sequence, starting with foundational state management and progressing to advanced techniques.
 It includes the use of `TypedDict` and other critical topics, tailored for clear communication in technical interviews.

 ## 1. TypedDict
-**What it is**: A Python type hint for defining dictionaries with specific keys and value types, ensuring type safety for state management.
+**What it is**: A Python type hint for defining dictionaries with fixed keys and specific value types, ensuring type safety without runtime validation.

 **Example**:
 ```python